ninchat/ninchat-api/api.md

 	Enables `send_file` action in audience channels and audience dialogues:

-	- "member" enables it for both members.
+	- "member" enables it for all members.
-	- "agent" enables it for the member who accepted the audience.
+	- "moderator" enables it for members with the `moderator` or `operator` attribute (channel), or the member who accepted the audience (dialogue).

+	Deprecated values:

+	- "agent" is an alias for "moderator".
-	- "customer" enables it for the member who requested the audience.
+	- "customer" enables it for the member who requested the audience (dialogue only).

 ### File